-- WWT was able to help a client prove out and select a solution with the purpose of bringing back from tape 100PB of seismic data and making that data always available.
+- WWT was able to help a very large client prove out and select a solution with the purpose of bringing back from tape 100PB of seismic data and making that data always available.

-- WWT was able to help a Government Service Provider select and field an object cloud storage and an accompanying ISV with the purpose of providing an enterprise file sync and share solution.
+- WWT was able to help a very large Government Service Provider select and field an Object Cloud Storage and an accompanying ISV with the purpose of providing an enterprise file synch and share solution.

-- WWT was able to help a Commercial Cable Provider test out and select an OEM to provide cloud DR services for their customers.
+- WWT was able to help a large Commercial Cable Provider test out and select an OEM to provide Cloud DR services for their customers.

-- WWT was able to help an Insurance Company choose between continuing to field thousands of remote office NAS gateways or move to an Enterprise File Sync and Share solution.
+- WWT was able to help a very large insurance company choose between continuing to field thousands of remote office NAS gateways or move to an Enterprise File Synch and Share solution.

-- WWT was able to help a Financial Institution down select out of a field of six solutions tested in the ATC, a single solution to replace their network log repository.
+- WWT was able to help a very large financial institution down select out of a field of six solutions tested in the ATC, a single solution to replace their network log repository.

-- WWT was able to help a Multi-national Law Firm implement an object storage tape replacement solution.
+- WWT was able to help a large multi-national law firm implement an Object Storage tape replacement solution.

-- WWT was able to help a Rental Car Agency select an object storage solution to primarily act as a Splunk repository.
+- WWT was able to help a large Rental Car Agency select an Object Storage solution to primarily act as a Splunk repository.

-- WWT was able to help a Multi-national Analytic Software Provider select a solution to create a new NAS service tier.
+- WWT was able to help a very large Multi-National Analytic Software Provider select a solution to create a new NAS service tier.